-SELECT
+SELECT CONTOUR

 Select the mode for choosing a contour.
-The TNC hides the layers shown in the left window, and the right window becomes active for contour selection.
+The TNC hides the layers shown in the left window, and the right window becomes active for contour selection

 - To select a contour element, click the desired contour element with the left mouse button.
 The selected contour element turns blue.
-At the same time, the TNC marks the selected element with a symbol (circle or line) in the left window. - ► To select the next contour element, click the desired contour element with the left mouse button.
+At the same time, the TNC marks the selected element with a symbol (circle or line) in the left window - ► To select the next contour element, click the desired contour element with the left mouse button.
 The selected contour element turns blue.
 If further contour elements in the selected machining sequence are clearly selectable, these elements turn green.
 Click on the last green element to assume all elements into the contour program.
 The TNC shows all selected contour elements in the left window.
 The TNC displays elements that are still green in the NC column without a check mark.
-The TNC does not save these elements to the contour program - If necessary you can also deselect elements that you already selected, by clicking the element in the right window again, but this time while pressing the CTRL key.
+The TNC does not save these elements to the contour program.
+You can also include the marked elements in the contour program by clicking in the left window - If necessary you can also deselect elements that you already selected, by clicking the element in the right window again, but this time while pressing the CTRL key